ansible-collections/netapp.ontap/README.md

   - na_ontap_nvme_subsystem - report subsystem as absent if vserver cannot be found when attempting a delete.
   - na_ontap_rest_info - Will now warn you if a `gather_subset` is not supported by your version of ONTAP.
   - na_ontap_rest_info - Will now include a message in return output about `gather_subset` not supported by your version of ONTAP.
+  - na_ontap_security_key_manager - indicate that `node` is not used and is deprecated.
+  - na_ontap_software_update - deleting a software package is now supported with ZAPI and REST.
   - na_ontap_svm - added vserver as a convenient alias for name when using module_defaults.
-  - na_ontap_software_update - deleting a software package is now supported with ZAPI and REST.
   - na_ontap_wait_for_condition - added `snapmirror_relationship` to wait on `state` or `transfer_state` (REST only).
+  - na_ontap_ldap - fall back to ZAPI when `use_rest` is set to `auto` or fail when REST is desired.
   - all modules - do not fail on ZAPI EMS log when vserver does not exist.

 ### Added REST support to existing modules